-- UNCT must allocate financial and human and resources for advocacy and communications activities and to monitor and evaluate their effectiveness.
-In this regard, each agency should contribute to the funding of the joint strategy.
+- Upon agreement of UNCT members, it is encouraged that necessary resources be allocated for UNCT advocacy and communications activities.
+This would normally happen under individual UNCT member's agency programmes but may also happen by pooling resources in the UNCT, if UNCT members voluntarily agree to this.
 Communicating Together recommends creating a coordination mechanism involving all UNCG members and relevant partners in assigning roles and responsibilities to implement the strategy.
 Each UNCG member (all communications officers in the UNCT) should have one goal in their performance document relating to UNCG work.
 This is to align our work to the SG's vision for communications as laid out in the UNDS reform.
 We also encourage UNCT and UNCG members to continue to learn about strategic communication and to participate in webinars and other training opportunities to enhance their skills. - The Cooperation Framework should include a budget for communications, which would need to be reflected in the Funding Framework.
 Use the Cooperation Framework planning phase to allocate a budget and assess resources such as rosters, pools, long term agreements.

-Other material should be made accessible across the UN agencies, in addition to an efficient back office, providing procurement and human resource support (including interns and volunteers) and event management and graphic design services.
+Other documents should be shared and accessible across the UN agencies, in addition to an efficient back office.
+These documents and information can facilitate procurement services and access to human resources (including interns and volunteers) and event management and graphics services.